pongib/365DaysOfLearning/README.md

 **Thoughts**: A little progress and still learn very late it feel like I pay my debt with lowest possible.

 **Pomodoros**: 1

+## Day 130: Sep 9, 2020

+**TIL**: Do lab till finish and learn how to use histrogram and bin and np.transpose.
+* plt.hist(data, bins=5) bins is split data into bins chunk number.
+* hist is use for see distribution of your data how it look like.
+* np.transpose to swap row to column and column to row.

+**Thoughts**: It make sense for this lab for play and use all I learn to figure it out.

+**Pomodoros**: 2